sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

 <!-- description --> Add a custom UI5 integration card to your workpage in a workspace.

 ## Prerequisites
- - You have deployed a UI5 integration card.
+ - You have deployed a UI5 integration card

 ## You will learn
-  -  How to make a deployed UI5 integration card available in SAP Build Work Zone, advanced edition and add it to your workpage.
+  -  How to make a deployed UI5 integration card available in SAP Build Work Zone, advanced edition and add it to your workpage

 ## Intro
 You've already deployed a UI5 integration card.
 Now in this tutorial, you'll enable it to make it available in your site and later add it to your workpage in a workspace.